-- Determine that all equipment is safe (for example, no sharp corners, cracks, or splinters) and all assistive devices (e.g., a walker) are in good working condition and properly adjusted for the height and mobility needs of the student prior to participation. - Must have accessibility to standard safety equipment as stated in Ontario Public Pools Regulation 565 - A correctly fitting and Transport Canada approved personal flotation (P.F.D.) device must be worn by identified non-swimmers. - Electrical equipment (for example, MP3 players) must be properly grounded. - A correctly fitting, properly secured/fastened and Canadian approved personal flotation device (PFD) or lifejacket must be worn at all times on the deck and in the water by Students who do not successfully complete the In-Water Swim Assessment or do not have a Bronze Star certification or higher.
+- Determine that all equipment is safe (for example, no sharp corners, cracks, or splinters) and all assistive devices (e.g., a walker) are in good working condition and properly adjusted for the height and mobility needs of the student prior to participation. - Those supervising the waterfront area (for example, Aquatic Instructor or Lifeguard) must have a whistle or other signaling device. - Boundary markers must be used to establish the swimming area. - Correctly fitting and Transport Canada approved personal flotation device (P.F.D.) or lifejacket must be worn by identified non-swimmers at all times when near or in the water. - Accessibility to standard safety equipment as stated in Ontario Regulations 503/17, s.
+24 is required: - one or more buoyant rescue aids attached to a shoulder loop with a 6mm (0.25") line at least 1.6m (5'3") in length - one or more reaching poles of 3.6m (12') or greater in length - one or more buoyant throwing aids attached to a 6mm (0.25") line at least 8m (26'5") in length - spinal board - paddleboard or boat, when any part of the swimming area is more than 50m meters from the shore - A correctly fitting, properly secured/fastened and Canadian approved personal flotation device (PFD) or lifejacket must be worn at all times on the deck and in the water by Students who do not successfully complete the In-Water Swim Assessment or do not have a Bronze Star certification or higher.
 Refer to In-Water Swim Assessment within the Special Rules/Instructions section.